friyiajr/friyiajr/README.md

 ## Hi there 👋

 I'm Dan!
-A software engineer based out of Toronto who is passionate about React, React-Native, Flutter and pretty much anything front end 😄
+A software engineer based out of Toronto who is passionate about React, React-Native, Native iOS with Swift and pretty much anything front end 😄.

+This is my GitHub page with all the examples I write for articles in <a href="https://medium.com/@dfriyia">Medium</a> and <a href="https://blog.sentry.io">Sentry.io</a> ❤️.

 - 🔭 I’m currently working on Mobile and Web projects at TribalScale!
 - 🌱 Learning how to make React Native animations with ReAnimated 2